 DNA- All of our breeding dogs are DNA health tested and puppies are guaranteed not to have any genetic diseases common to Labradors.
 Among the diseases we test for are: PRA (Progressive Retinal Atrophy), RD/OSD (Retinal Dysplasia-retinal folds), EIC (Exercise-Induced Collapse), DM (Degenerative Myelopathy), CNM (Centronuclear Myopathy), HPNK (Hereditary Nasal Parakeratosis) & SD2 (Skeletal Dysplasia).

-OFA Screenings- All of our breeding dogs have OFA Hip, Elbow, Eye and Patella testing.
+OFA Screenings- All of our breeding dogs have OFA recommended testing

 Research sponsored by the AKC states that there may be benefits to spaying or neutering dogs after having passed through both sexual and physical maturity.
 Benefits include reduction in hip and elbow problems as well as a possible reduction in cancers.
 There are also indications of improved behavior.